nebari-dev/nebari-docs/docs/docs/how-tos/jupyter-gallery.md

 optional config options.

 The configuration is set at two different levels.
 Top level gallery settings define the title of the Gallery section and the location in which the repositories are downloaded.
-The respository level settings are defined for each repository.
+The repository level settings are defined for each repository.
 The descriptions of each section are described below.